 SECTION B

-The Imperial Sovereign Temple of Kings
+The Imperial Temple of Kings

-Neo- Protestant Temple of the Resurrection
+Neo-Protestant Temple of the Resurrection

 Preamble (Forward to The Canon Law of the Imperial Temple of Kings) The Imperial Temple of Kings is a Religious and Spiritual Order founded for, but not Limited to, The Imperial Sovereign House of Kings, Members thereof, and Members of The Imperial Chivalric Order of Kings.